nkosi-tauro/eportfolio/module_ssd/team.md

 ## Team Meeting 8 (20/06)
 - We met up to discuss the best approach to developing the Project.
 - We broke down the application into different components and assigned them to each other.
-- Ales: Working on CyberDetective view and the Login Service
+- Ales: Working on Cyberdetective view and the Login Service
-- Abdul: Working on the General Public View
+- Abdul: Working on the Public View
 - Francis: Working on the Reporting Form
 - Nkosi: Working on the Admin View, Deployments, and User Services
 - I set up the initial Repository on GitHub for the team to start working from.